-While everyone loves the pop of a pink lotus or violet waterlily, have you ever considered adding whimsical white to your water garden?
-White is actually the reflection of all colors and all wavelengths.
+Everyone loves the pop of a pink lotus or bright yellow waterlily, but have you ever considered adding whimsical white to your water garden?
+White is the magical reflection of all colors and all wavelengths.
 If one of the colors is subtracted from white light, you see the complementary color.
 For example, if yellow is subtracted from white light, you see blue.
-Nature is so amazing … and these white aquatic plants certainly prove that point!
+Nature is so amazing … and the following white aquatic plants certainly prove that point!

 And be sure to enjoy their gentle beauty up close.

 Hymenocallis, or Spider Lily, is an easy-to-grow, reliable moisture-lover.
-If you love green and white combinations, like I do, you’ll love this compelling flower.
-Although it grows primarily along the edges of a pond, you can plant it in soil (just remember to keep its feet wet).
+If you love green and white combinations, you’ll love this compelling flower.
+Although it grows primarily along the edges of a pond, you can plant it in soil, too (just remember to keep its feet wet).

 Refresh yourself on hot summer days with this cute little Water Snowflake.
-Don’t you just love its fuzzy, feathery petals?
+Although tiny, this bloom is loaded with intricate detail.

 Got shade?
-Then you’ll want to get White Butterfly Ginger, which is just as fragrant as a Gardenia.
-Mmmm.
-It’s considered invasive in some areas, like Hawaii, so keep your eye on it … but why would you want to take your eye off it?
+Then you’ll want to add White Butterfly Ginger to your water garden.
+Its intoxicating scent is as fragrant as a Gardenia.
+It’s considered invasive in some areas like Hawaii, so keep your eye on it and divide it, if needed.
+You can always share it with a friend!